cosinekitty/sapphire/Env.md

 in the ENV and V/OCT ports would set their respective prefilters using the two CV voltages, one for each channel in the output.

-This system of polyphony treats all the 5 input ports equally, using the rules explained above.
+This system of polyphony treats all of the input ports equally, using the rules explained above.
 As another example, you can put in 1-channel (mono) AUDIO but perform up to 16 simultaneous pitch/env operations, all with different settings, so long as at least one of your CV input ports has a polyphonic cable attached to it.

 ### Audio Input